mitica/vogels-helpers/README.md

 ### dynamo.control.create(model, data[, options]);

 Creates a new record.
 Returns a promise!
+Builds ConditionExpression if not set.

 Params:
 - **model** (String) - model name;